 Key selection criteria

-How to respond to key selection criteria
+How to address key selection criteria for government jobs

 You've seen an job opportunity that you're interested in, on a jobs board or in the press and want to apply, but where do you start?